-JLARC staff follow up on the status of Legislative Auditor recommendations to agencies and the Legislature for four years.
+JLARC staff review whether the agency acted on the recommendation for four years.
+The first review typically happens about a year after we issue the report.
 The most recent responses from agencies and status of the recommendations in this report can be viewed on our Legislative Auditor Recommendations page.